 ALL OK An ALL OK indicates that there are no faults or warning.
 This is the normal state for Nuvation Energy BMS.
 Warning A Warning indicates the state of the battery system has been detected outside of its normal operational range.
 The cause of the warning should be identified and a corrective action should be performed.
 For instance, if the warning is a thermistor temperature measurement has become too hot, the battery system should be cooled to bring the measurement back into the normal operational range.
 Fault A Fault indicates the state of the battery system has been detected outside of its safe operational range.
 The cause of the fault must be identified and a corrective action must be performed.
-For instance, if the fault is a cell voltage measurement has become too low, the cell maintenance manual must be reviewed to identify what remedial actions are required. resolved before attempting to clear and continue operating the battery system.
+For instance, if the fault is a cell voltage measurement has become too low, the cell maintenance manual must be reviewed to identify what remedial actions are required.
+A Fault is more severe than a Warning and the source of the fault must be discovered and resolved before attempting to clear and continue operating the battery system.